espocrm/documentation/docs/development/di.md

 Constructor parameter names will be used to detect dependencies.

-For example, if the parameter name is `$entityManager`, then *entityMaanger* container service will be passed.
+For example, if the parameter name is `$entityManager`, then *entityManager* container service will be passed.

 Class: